looshi/Blaze-Haus/README.md

 Reads and writes Meteor Blaze Templates via the database and renders the changes live.

-<a href="http://blaze.haus/" target="_blank">http://blaze.haus/</a>

 ![screenshot](https://cloud.githubusercontent.com/assets/1656829/6763679/f3f6fd68-cf44-11e4-83f8-7a24a968ab98.png)

-Some Other Potential Practical Applications of this method are :
+Some Potential Practical Applications of this method are :

 -Education, where the user can try out spacebars syntax out as part of a tutorial about Blaze, Meteor and data context.